13 September 2017 / 3:00PM

 The Center for Judaic Studies and Contemporary Jewish Life sponsors a number of event series designed to support both scholarship and the arts.
-Our events are always free and open to the public!

-Each month, the Center for Judaic Studies and Contemporary Jewish Life sponsors a Faculty Colloquium showcasing the work of a scholar in Judaic Studies.
+Each month, the Center for Judaic Studies and Contemporary Jewish Life sponsors a Faculty Colloquium that showcases the work of a scholar in Judaic Studies.
 The informal gathering provides an opportunity for scholars to present and discuss their current research projects.
 The discussions are open to all, and a kosher lunch is served.

 The Fierberg Lecture in Judaic Studies sponsors the annual Academic Convocation on the Holocaust.
 Guest speakers have included award-winning director Vassilis Loules and renowned Holocaust expert Berel Lang.